ohoud21/DoS-tester/README.md

 # DoS-tester
 Denial-of-Service attack tester.
-Don't use this illegaly
+Don't use this illegally
-I am not responsible if you use this illegaly
+I am not responsible if you use this illegally
 It is entirely the user's responsibility

 also currently it is very weak because it is only one computer doing it.